13932157033/AIHelp-Unity-SDK/README.md

 **About Parameters：**

 - __language:__ Standard Language Alias.
-For example: en is for English, zh_CN is for Simplified Chinese。More language label to check the AIHelp Web Console:"Settings"-->"Language"->Alias.
+For example: en is for English, zh_CN is for Simplified Chinese。More language labels can be selected through AIHelp Web Console:"Settings"-->"Language"->Alias.

 ![language](https://github.com/AI-HELP/Docs-Screenshots/blob/master/Language-alias.png "Language Alias")

 **Best Practice：**
 > 1. Normally AIHelp will use the mobile's lanaguge configuration by default.
 If you intend to make a different language setting, you need to use this method right after SDK initialization.
-> 2. If your allow users to change APP language, then you need to call this method to make AIHelp the same lanague with your APP.
+> 2. If your allow users to change the APP language, then you need to use this method to make AIHelp the same lanague with your APP.

-#### 12. Set a different greeting story line.
+#### 12. Set a Different Greeting Story Line.

-If your APP provides multiple entries to AIHelp, and you intend to introduce different AI welcome text and story line to users from different entries, you can set config parameter in [showElva](#showElva) or [showElvaOP](#showElvaOP)：
+If your APP provides multiple entries to AIHelp, and you intend to introduce different AI welcome texts and story lines to users from different entries, you can set config parameters within [showElva](#showElva) or [showElvaOP](#showElvaOP)：

 **Coding Example：**